FreeMarker tutorial

 In the next application, we integrate FreeMarker into a Spring Boot web application.

+This is the Gradle build file.
+It includes dependencies for Spring Boot and FreeMarker.
 There is no need to configure the FreeMarker in Spring Boot.
-Upon finding the
+Upon finding the FreeMarker dependency in the POM file, Spring Boot automatically takes care of the configuration.

 The Application

 sets up the Spring Boot application.
+The

-The @SpringBootApplication
+@SpringBootApplication

-1) defines the class as a configuration class, 2) enables auto-configuration,
+annotation defines the class as a

-3) enables component scanning.
+configuration class,enables auto-configuration, and enables component scanning.

-package com.zetcode.web; import org.springframework.stereotype.Controller; import org.springframework.ui.Model; import org.springframework.web.bind.annotation.GetMapping; import org.springframework.web.bind.annotation.RequestParam; @Controller public class MyController { @GetMapping("/") public String index(Model model) { return "index"; } @GetMapping("/hello") public String hello(Model model, @RequestParam(value="msg", required=false, defaultValue="Freemarker") String msg) { model.addAttribute("message", msg); return "hello"; } }
+package com.zetcode.controller; import org.springframework.stereotype.Controller; import org.springframework.ui.Model; import org.springframework.web.bind.annotation.GetMapping; import org.springframework.web.bind.annotation.RequestParam; @Controller public class MyController { @GetMapping("/") public String index(Model model) { return "index"; } @GetMapping("/hello") public String hello(Model model, @RequestParam(value="msg", required=false, defaultValue="Freemarker") String msg) { model.addAttribute("message", msg); return "hello"; } }

 This is the controller class for the Spring Boot web application.
 The controller